-Miss BumBum Suzy Cortez Proclaims She Is ‘Fire’ In A Peacock Bikini, And Fans Wholeheartedly Agree
+Suzy Cortez Proclaims She Is 'Fire' In A Peacock Bikini, And Fans Wholeheartedly Agree

 Suzy then opted for a mismatched bikini bottom in a monochromatic sapphire blue.
 The color looked stunning against her bronzed skin, especially with the hint of the aqua blue water of the pool behind her.

-The bikini bottom fastened with straps at the side of Suzy’s torso, and they reached up nearly to her belly button, highlighting her incredible hourglass figure.
+The bikini bottom fastened with straps at the side of Suzy's torso, and they reached up nearly to her bellybutton, highlighting her incredible hourglass figure.

-Suzy completed the look with a pair of tribal beaded earrings and a blue and white bandana that she tied around her head.
+Suzy completed the look with a pair of tribal beaded earrings and a blue-and-white bandana that she tied around her head.
 Both offered even more color to the picture, and particularly accentuated her beautiful light blue eyes.
 Her eyes were then highlighted even further with an expertly applied smoky eye.

-Suzy kept the rest of her makeup simple, and left her hair styled so that it fell in natural soft waves down towards her waist.
+Suzy kept the rest of her makeup simple and left her hair styled so that it fell in natural soft waves down toward her waist.

-In just an hour, the upload already earned over 3,400 likes and over 50 comments.
-Many of the replies were fans wholeheartedly agreeing with Suzy’s assessment that she looked like fire in the photo.

-“Fire hot… very beautiful,” raved one follower, who mirrored Suzy’s emoji use with two fire ones.
+"Fire hot... very beautiful," raved one follower, who mirrored Suzy's emoji with two fire ones.

-“Stunning beauty,” added a second awestruck fan.
+"Stunning beauty," added a second awe-struck fan.

 "So beautiful," gushed a third, along with two red hearts.